smatechnologies/ibm-i-agent-docs/docs/job-tracking/screens.md

 Most of the job definition parameters are taken verbatim from the IBM i SBMJOB command.
 Detailed explanations of these fields may be found in IBM documentation and in the Help text for the SBMJOB command.
 The following table explains fields that are unique to the LSAM software and it provides additional notes about some fields.

 :::tip
 Captured jobs always convert a SBMJOB parameter value of *CURRENT to whatever value was in effect at the time the job was captured.
-This allows the values that would have been in effect for the job to be preserved until the job is actually executed by OpCon/xps.
+This allows the values that would have been in effect for the job to be preserved until the job is actually executed by OpCon.
 :::

 **Internal Data**